Christopher Plummer finally has Oscar within reach

 If either of the two men win at Sunday's Academy Award ceremony, he will become the oldest person ever to win an Oscar, surpassing "Driving Miss Daisy" star Jessica Tandy by two years.

-"We have two 82 year-old veterans slugging it out in a category that has a history of honouring the senior statesmen of Hollywood," said Tom O'Neil of awards website Goldderby.com.
+"We have two 82 year-old veterans slugging it out in a category that has a history of honoring the senior statesmen of Hollywood," said Tom O'Neil of awards website Goldderby.com.

 BEST FUN ON CAMERA